ManahariDahal/DiceGame/README.md

 # DiceGame
 A simple dicegame code to allow 2 players to play.
-If a roll has sequence (12, 123,....) upto 6 then points are added accordingly.
+If a roll has sequence (12, 123,1234, 12345 and 123456) then points are added accordingly.
 Whoever gets to 100 points first wins.